SangyunLee1027/Code-for-Towards-Faithful-Explainable-Fact-Checking-via-Multi-Agent-Debate/README.md

 To facilitate analysis, we define a novel typology of common errors and unfaithfulness issues that arise in LLM-generated explanations.
 The typology is as follows:

 - **Intrinsic Entity-Related Errors**: Intrinsic entity-related errors occur when there is a mistake in representing named entities, quantities, dates, or other surface realizations from the given source within the generated explanation.
-  *Example*: Incorrectly combining distinct entities from the given source.

 - **Extrinsic Entity-Related Errors**: Extrinsic entity-related errors involve the introduction of new entities that are not present in the given source into the generated explanation.
-  *Example*: Hallucinating new entities that do not exist in the source.

 - **Intrinsic Event-Related Errors**: Intrinsic event-related errors pertain to mistakes in representing events mentioned in the generated explanation, leading to incorrect claims about events.
-  *Example*: Making inaccurate claims about events mentioned in the explanation.

 - **Extrinsic Event-Related Errors**: Extrinsic event-related errors occur when the generated explanation includes new events that are not present in the given source.
-  *Example*: Introducing fabricated events that are not supported by the source.

 - **Intrinsic Noun Phrase-Related Errors**: Intrinsic noun phrase-related errors are mistakes related to noun phrases, excluding entity-specific errors.
 They may involve miscombining noun phrases with incorrect modifiers from the given source.
-  *Example*: Incorrectly combining a noun phrase with the wrong modifier from the source.

 - **Extrinsic Noun Phrase-Related Errors**: Extrinsic noun phrase-related errors involve the introduction of new noun phrase modifiers that are not present in the given source into the generated explanation.
-  *Example*: Hallucinating new noun phrase modifiers not supported by the source.

 - **Reasoning Coherence Errors**: Reasoning coherence errors occur when there are logical flaws in the flow of reasoning within the generated explanation, leading to a lack of coherence or weak support for the claim.
-  *Example*: Presenting evidence that does not logically connect to the main claim, resulting in a disjointed explanation.

 - **Overgeneralization Errors**: Overgeneralization errors happen when the generated explanation makes sweeping statements or draws conclusions that go beyond the scope of the evidence provided.

 - **Irrelevant Evidence Errors**: Irrelevant evidence errors occur when the generated explanation includes evidence that is not directly related to the claim, leading to confusion and lack of support for the main argument.
-  *Example*: Including evidence that is tangential or unrelated to the claim being explained.

 ## Citation